Global IT supply chain

-International transportation + IT outsourcing + backbone network
+International transportation + IT O&M outsourcing + self-owned backbone network

 As a next-generation networking technology, SD-WAN is gradually replacing traditional MPLS network architectures.
 This article provides a comparative analysis of the core differences between these two technologies and explains how SD-WAN addresses the challenges of conventional MPLS networking.